According to the Large Program section of the ALMA Proposers Guide

 - PIs should assume that a source will be observed over an hour angle range of ± 3 hours for declinations of δ < 32 deg.
 For sources with δ > 32 deg, PIs may assume sources will be observed while above an elevation of 20 deg.

-- The Proposer’s Guide shows the number of hours available for PI science observations and Large Programs in each array configuration.
+- The Proposer’s Guide (Figure 4) shows the number of hours available for PI science observations and Large Programs in each array configuration.
 The histograms can be downloaded in text format from the Proposer’s Guide.

 Examples: Estimating scheduling feasibility for Large Program.